Developer Guide

 syntax and separates the keywords, utilising each space as a delimiter.

-The predicate is passed into a new instance of FindItemCommand
+The predicate is passed into a new instance of FindItemCommand.
+FindItemCommand then calls

 The sequence diagram below illustrates this process.